Damir94/devops-project-ultimate-opentelemetry-demo/README.md

 ```

 ### EKS Module Using Terraform
-In this module, we create an ECS (EKS-style Kubernetes) cluster using Terraform.
+In this module, we create an EKS (EKS-style Kubernetes) cluster using Terraform.

 ### main.tf
 ```hcl